sipart/spring_lab/GCP setup and more.md

 ### EOF ###
 ```

-Example of output when running the playbook
+Example of output when running the playbook - using the `--limit=MX` switch to only run against the vMX routers

 ```
 pfne@ubuntu1804-pfne:~$ ansible-playbook ansible-automation/juniper_core/playbooks/get_conf_and_int.yml --limit=MX